masonelmore/esi/docs/SovereigntyApi.md

 > []GetSovereigntyMap200Ok GetSovereigntyMap(ctx, optional)
 List sovereignty of systems

-Shows sovereignty information for solar systems  --- Alternate route: `/dev/sovereignty/map/`  Alternate route: `/legacy/sovereignty/map/`  Alternate route: `/v1/sovereignty/map/`  --- This route is cached for up to 3600 seconds
+Shows sovereignty information for solar systems  ---  This route is cached for up to 3600 seconds

 ### Required Parameters